Dongara, Western Australia: History

 The place name 'Dongara' is an anglicised rendition of Thung-arra, the local Wattandee people's name for the estuary adjacent to the town, meaning 'sea lion place'.

 European settlement around the estuary began in 1853 when a harbourmaster, Edward Downes, was stationed there to look out for passing ships.
 He was employed by Lockier Burges, Edward Hamersley, Samuel Pole Phillips and Bartholomew Urban Vigors' Cattle Company, which was granted 60,000 acres of pastoral leases about 15 kilometres inland.
 By the 1860s, ex-convict small farmers were occupying the local river flats, and a flour mill (the Irwin or Smith's Mill) was operating.
 A townsite was surveyed, and in 1871 it became the seat of a local council established that year (now the Irwin Shire Council), and site of a police station and public school.
 The Anglican Church of St John the Baptist and a Methodist Church were built in the 1880s.

 In the 1890s, the larger Royal Steam Roller Flour Mill was built on the flats next to the new Midland Railway line that connected the district to Perth.
 The town slowly developed, and although still a comparatively small village by the time of Federation in 1901, it had several churches, municipal offices and hall, a variety of shops, two hotels, a public school and a railway station.
 The nearby localities were populated by wheat and sheep farmers, centred on the hamlets of Bookara, Irwin and Strawberry.
 There was also a small population of fishermen, including several Chinese men, at Port Denison.

 Dongara is the centre for a small oil and natural gas industry that began with the discovery of the Dongara Gas Field in 1966.

+Dongara railway station was demolished in 1975 as part of the realignment of the Midland railway line through the town, which was necessitated by the construction of the Dongara–Eneabba railway line.
+The new alignment was 0.9 km shorter than the original alignment and it opened on 1 June 1975.
+The route of the Dongara–Eneabba railway line travelled through the Dongara Roman Catholic Cemetery, located on the southern side of Brand Highway, so the remains there were re-interred in the Dongara Cemetery.
+The Dongara–Eneabba railway line opened in April 1976.